- Specifications

 $this->input->oldIBAN = str_replace(' ', '', $this->input->oldIBAN);

-// If no account holder is given, take it from contract data
+// If no account holder is indicated, take from contract data

 if (!($this->input->accountHolder ?? null)) {